 Here are the 10 must-read blog posts for reliable, retail-focused information on everything from staffing issues to marketing to design and training.

-2018 was also a banner year for recognition for the Retail Doctor.
-My blog was named as the Best on the Planet for two years running by Feedspot and the blog made several other top lists.
+In the past couple of years, my blog was named as the Best on the Planet for two years running by Feedspot and the blog made several other top lists.
 I received recognition on over 15 lists including Best Retail Influencer and Best Podcast lists (you can find links to them below).
 In addition, I was listed as one of the Top Voices for Retail on LinkedIn.

 This recognition only comes as a result from people like you who care enough to read and listen and like enough to then share my thoughts with your social networks.